henry90/EE-629_IoT/README.md

 * Reconfigured the Google Cloud due to billing issues
 #### [2020-09-22]
 * Installed VNC Viewer on Raspberry Pi and Mac
 * Login the Wi-Fi router to see the connected devices list.
-The list contains the IP address of each device
+The list contains the IP address of each device which include Raspberry Pi
 * Successfully connected to Raspberry Pi using VNC Viewer and Secure Shell
 * Push the Red button to talk to Google Assistant, with audio and text feedback
 #### [2020-09-15]